fboender/ansible-cmdb/docs/usage.md

                  -i hosts \
                  facts/

-If you want to add custom columns, please refer to 'Custom templates' section.
+If you want to add custom columns, please refer to [Custom columns](#custom-columns) section.

 ## Extending facts